 Statement

-Through my practice, I reflect on Latin America’s historical circumstances by deconstructing the social, political, and economic fabrics that define them.
-I aim to dismantle dehumanizing myths by visualizing the paradoxes between what is said about us and our reality.
+Through my practice, I examine the historical circumstances of Latin America by deconstructing the social, political, and economic structures that have shaped its identity.
+I aim to dismantle dehumanizing myths by contrasting the narratives imposed upon us with the reality of our lived experiences.

 Other statement